ethanthoma/personal-website/posts/abusing_use.md

 }
 ```

-The `map` function takes in two parameters, the list it is operating over and a
+The `map` function takes in two parameters, the list it is operating over,
-mapping function.
-Let's say we had a list of ints we wanted to increment, we
+`list` and a mapping function, `fun`.
+Let's say we had a list of ints we wanted
-could
+to increment, we could

 ```gleam
 let ints = [0, 1, 2, 3, 4]